josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 <CalloutPlusQuote>

 Wherever you are, be active.
 Have helpful and friendly conversations.
-Share things.
+Share useful things.
 Become a name and face that people recognize and think of positively.

 </CalloutPlusQuote>